harrdev/YogaApp/README.md

         * Music will begin playing once the routine starts.

     6. On the profile page, a user will be able to view their saved routines and a Progress Module will be displayed showing how many days the user has been active with their routines.
+        * Once a saved routine is clicked on, it will load images for each pose in the routine.
+        * There will be 2 buttons once a saved routine is clicked on.
+"Start Routine" and "Edit Routine".
-        * Once a saved routine is clicked on, it will take them to the "Build Routines" page to be able to edit or delete the saved routine.
+        * If "Edit Routine" button is clicked on, it redirects towards the Create Routines page to be able to add, edit, delete Asanas within that saved routine.

 ## Tech Stack